youwe-tutorials/dbq/Draft/ProposolGitHub.md

 1. Learn to manage version control of every document easily, making it easy to explore the changes that occurred to it at different points of time.
-1. Learn to keep all files necessary for a particular project in a central place (repository), and give access to autorised persons, with tracking ability.
+1. Learn to keep all files necessary for a particular project in a central place (repository), and give access to authorised persons, with tracking ability.
 To that central repository team members can add documents, images, links, graphs, etc.
 1. Learn to review other people’s documents, add comments to certain lines or the overall document, and suggest changes.
 1. Learn to maintain online backup of data.
 Everyone who has rights can access the data.
-1. Learn the ways to reduce ussage of computer resources to make th eprocess enery efficient (green).
+1. Learn the ways to reduce usage of computer resources to make the process energy efficient (green).